stephen-hlx/overcooked/README.md

 ![OvercookedCodeStructure](doc/overcooked.svg)

-For example, in production code, `ResourceManager` would use the `TransactionManagerClient` to let `TransactionManager` know that it is prepared for commit:
+For example, in production code, `ResourceManager` would use the `TransactionManagerClient` to let the `TransactionManager` know that it is prepared for commit:
 ```java
 class ResourceManagerService {